 Though Big History is unquestionably a more accurate account of our ultimate origins, unlike the religious myths, it does not connect with a telos.
 Indeed, scientific methodology has been at war with the concept of a telos or purpose from its beginning.
 Telos was at the base of the Aristotelian science that modern science had to deconstruct in order to set our understanding of the world on a new course.
 Consequently, while Big History gives incredible detail about our origins, it cannot point us to any aim or purpose in life, and thus cannot give us much direction in how to spend our time between the womb and tomb.
 For some, “Big History” makes individual life seem terribly small and meaningless.
 Physicist Steven Weinberg articulated this view when he wrote, “the more the universe seems comprehensible, the more it also seems pointless.”

 Another element common to many religions is “communion.”
 By communion, I mean any kind of experiential integration of the individual being into a larger whole.
 The communion experience might be ephemeral or enduring; it might come as part of formal ritual or arise spontaneously.
-The aboriginal return to the “dream time”; the sacrament of communion in Christian Churches; the experience of Samadhi, Satori, or Nirvana of the Eastern Religions; the beatific vision or mystic union of the Western mystic – are all in the gamut of the experience of communion.
+The aboriginal return to the “dream time”; the sacrament of communion in Christian Churches; the experience of Samadhi, Satori, or Nirvana of the Eastern Religions; the beatific vision of the Western mystic – are all in the gamut of the experience of communion.

 This experience of oneness provides a direct revelation of our connection to something greater than our individual self, with its individual desires and satisfactions.
 In the traditions, this “something greater than our individual self” is the ultimate source or ultimate context discussed above.